MarcoLosurdo/DigiSporc/README.md

 # DigiSporc

-> La parodia semplice ed economica della Digispark

-DigiSporc è un mini microcontroller su singola scheda basato sulla famiglia ATtiny25/45/85 – realmente facile da usare e programmare – grazie alla applicazione di una semplice idea:

-**il suo connettore, inserito nel primo* connettore strip femmina di una scheda Arduino Uno o Duemilanove, ha i pin disposti già nella sequenza necessaria per poterne effettuare la programmazione tramite una Arduino in modalità ISP.**

-*quello da AREF alla porta digitale n.8 per intenderci.
+> The simple and economic parody of Digispark

+DigiSporc is a mini single-board microcontroller for ATtiny25/45/85 family, ***really easy to program and use*** thanks to the application of a simple idea:

+*its connector, plugged in the first female strip connector  of an Arduino Uno or Duemilanove (from the AREF to the digital port 8), has the pin already arranged in the right sequence to be able to be programmed with ad Arduino in ISP mode.*

 ### ATtiny25/45/85 Microcontroller Pin-Outs